Royksopp Techno Mainstream Exploit is Surging Cloudburst

 Even though they are from the same city, they never met until they hooked up in Bergen, Norway.
 All I can say is this is an unlikely techno duo.
 They seem strange yet chime in with electronic music by their long-lasting career in the industry.

 An informative interview with Barcode is when Berge talks about the gradual excitement of their music, “When it came out it didn’t really work, it grew in popularity over quite a long time, spreading by word of mouth.
 So it happened very slowly, like someone dimming the lights upwards very slowly until you realize ‘oh, the light’s on in here.’”

 The techno duo forged a new sound with down-tempo music and mood-sculpting.
-Creating and working hard to make their unique sound until 2001, Royksopp's first album called Melody A.M. arrived.
+Creating and working hard to make their unique sound until 2001, Royksopp's first album, Melody A.M., arrived.
 Pundits called it classic techno, which shocked techno fans.
 Royksopp fans liked their blends as pop with a hint of moody.
 If you are in the mood to dance, it does have a strong kick with undercurrents of anger.

 The word "Royksopp" is defined in any Norwegian dictionary with several definitions.
 The one that fits is "a little fungus."
 But, the English translation is "puffball."
 Let's stick with "a little fungus," and we get an idea of stepping on a fungus-like mushroom, which bursts into a cloud of spores.
 You understand the meaning "mushroom cloud" after a nuclear bomb blast.
 It's a supercharged subject.
 Is it a fungus or an atomic bomb blast?
-Like the duo, they fancied a name that is very unbefitting.
+Like the duo, they fancied a name that was very unbefitting.
 Still, it is so techno, and I can see why the pundits call their music classic.